MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 :::image type="content" source="../../media/glint/setup/program-summary-questions.png" alt-text="Screenshot of where to access Questions setup from Program Summary.":::

->[!IMPORTANT]
+> [!IMPORTANT]
->The term "survey item" refers to any question or statement posed to a survey taker.
+> The term "survey item" refers to any question or statement posed to a survey taker.

 ## Use Viva Glint's prepopulated survey templates

 Standard templates provide prepopulated questions and survey items, along with introductory and "thank you" text that admins can customize.
-Prepopulated survey items are researched and substantiated by the Viva Glint People Science Team.
+The Viva Glint People Science Team researches and substantiates prepopulated survey items.

 :::image type="content" source="../../media/glint/setup/program-summary-questions-text.png" alt-text="Screenshot of where to customize introductory and thank you text for survey takers.":::